Latin alphabet: Signs and abbreviations

 Although Latin did not use diacritical marks, apart from the apex and sicilicus, signs of truncation of words (often placed above or at the end of the truncated word) were very common.
 Furthermore, abbreviations or smaller overlapping letters were often used.
 This meant that if the text was engraved on stone, the number of letters to be engraved was reduced, while if it was written on paper or parchment, it saved precious space.
 This custom continued in the Middle Ages: hundreds of symbols and abbreviations exist, varying from century to century.

 History

+Up until the Renaissance, the Latin alphabet was defective: The letters I and V each stood for two sounds, a consonant //j, w// and a vowel //i, u//, a gap recognized by Classical writers.
+(See Claudian letters for an attempted remedy of //u// vs //w//; Cicero also recommended double II for the medial geminate consonant //jj//.)
+Long vowels were optionally distinguished by an apex or the i longa ꟾ, but the i longa in inscriptions stood for both long //iː// and geminate //jj//.

 Origins

 It is generally believed that the Latin alphabet used by the Romans was derived from the Old Italic alphabet used by the Etruscans.
-That alphabet was derived from the Euboean alphabet used by the Cumae, which in turn was derived from the Phoenician alphabet.
+That alphabet was derived from the Euboean alphabet used in Cumae, which in turn was derived from the Phoenician alphabet.

 Old Italic alphabet

 The Duenos inscription, dated to the 6th century BC, shows the earliest known form of the Old Latin alphabet.